 Bernard Brandon Scott (Ph.D., Vanderbilt University) is the Darbeth Distinguished Professor Emeritus of New Testament at the Phillips Theological Seminary in Tulsa, Oklahoma.
-A charter member of the Jesus Seminar, he is the author of several books including The Real Paul (2015), The Trouble with Resurrection (2010), and Re-Imagine the World, An Introduction to the Parables of Jesus (2002).
+A charter member of the Jesus Seminar, he is the author of several books including The Real Paul (2015), The Trouble with Resurrection (2010).

 David Galston (Ph.D., McGill University) is Executive Director of the Westar Institute, a University Chaplain, and Adjunct Professor of Philosophy at Brock University in St. Catharines, Ontario.
 He is the author of Embracing the Human Jesus (2013) and God’s Human Future (2016).